Wagarimisganu-github/EtM_telegram_data_pipeline/README.md

 - Python
 - Telethon (for Telegram scraping)
 - DBT (Data Build Tool)
-- YOLO (You Only Look Once) for object detection
+- YOLOv8 (You Only Look Once) for object detection
 - FastAPI
 - SQLAlchemy
 - PostgreSQL